finkelshtein/SunflowersWales/content/events/WoolandSilkStudio-November2023/index.md

 share: false

 date: '2023-11-05'

 authors: [bohdana]

 tags:
     - class

+cover:
+  image: featured.jpg
 ---

-<a href="https://www.facebook.com/groups/601579067497655" target="_blank">Sunflowers Wales (Соняшники)</a> continued preparation to take part in <a href="https://fos.wales/" target="_blank">Llandeilo Festival of Senses</a>.
+<a href="https://www.facebook.com/groups/601579067497655" target="_blank" rel="noopener noreferrer">Sunflowers Wales (Соняшники)</a> continued preparation to take part in <a href="https://fos.wales/" target="_blank" rel="noopener noreferrer">Llandeilo Festival of Senses</a>.

-Again, we spent a day in <a href="https://www.woolsilk.co.uk/" target="_blank">Wool&Silk Art Studio</a>.
+Again, we spent a day in <a href="https://www.woolsilk.co.uk/" target="_blank" rel="noopener noreferrer">Wool&Silk Art Studio</a>.

 Hard work, loads of fun and new  batch of decorations will be prepared for the date.
-We had two new members joining us  today <a href="https://www.facebook.com/groups/601579067497655/user/100009252831447/" target="_blank"> Anna Bilinska</a>, thank you!
+We had two new members joining us  today <a href="https://www.facebook.com/groups/601579067497655/user/100009252831447/" target="_blank" rel="noopener noreferrer"> Anna Bilinska</a>, thank you!

 Special thank you for two little helpers, Lidia and Avalyn! 🙂

-And of course to our mentor and teacher with a patience of saint <a href="https://www.facebook.com/svetlana.lilley" target="_blank">Svetlana Lilley</a>! 🌟😇
+And of course to our mentor and teacher with a patience of saint <a href="https://www.facebook.com/svetlana.lilley" target="_blank" rel="noopener noreferrer">Svetlana Lilley</a>! 🌟😇

 See you all in Llandeilo Festival of Senses!